community-led-design/kit/src/resources/recruitment-letter.md

 ---
-title: Recruitment Letter
+title: Invitation Letter
 type: Tool
 buildingBlock: Community involvement
 ---
 ## What

-A template that you can use to create a recruitment letter inviting co-designers to participate in your project.
-This template provides sample text and can be adapted depending on your potential co-designers' preferred communication style and method (email, letter, phone, whatsapp message, instagram, etc).
+A template that you can use to create a letter inviting co-designers to participate in your project.
+This template provides sample text and can be adapted for use based on the context of your project and participant needs.
+You may wish to communicate the content verbally or in another form that works best for your participants.

 ## Why
 It can be helpful to use a template as a starting point in order to customize your own invitation.

-## Recruitment letter template
+## Invitation letter template

-{% learning "Use this as a starting point to create a recruitment letter for your project." %}
+{% learning "Use this template as a starting point to create an invitation letter for your project." %}

 Dear \[Name]:

-We are looking for people who would be interested in participating in a (in-person/remote) working session to help design the \[outcome] that will be a part of the \[project name].
+We are looking for people who would be interested in participating in a \[in-person or remote] working session to help design the \[outcome] that will be a part of the \[project name].
 The co-design session(s) will include taking part in collaborative design activities with other participants.

 This project aims to \[describe the aim of the project].
 Using a co-design process, we want to help gather and understand participants’ needs, and to develop and refine design ideas towards the creation of \[project outcome].